Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Hedonic Prices and Hedonic Price Indices

-The literature typically specifies three building blocks of theoretical hedonic models: utility functions defined directly on the characteristics of products (rather than on products per se) and customer's characteristics; cost functions which typically include characteristics of the good and of producers; and an equilibrium assumption (or existence is shown as a part of the analysis).
-This determines prices (and quantities) given demand and costs and establishes the existence of the hedonic price function
+The literature typically specifies three building blocks of theoretical hedonic models: consumer utility functions defined over products' characteristics (rather than products themselves); producer cost functions likewise defined over characteristics of the product; and an equilibrium assumption (or existence of the equilibrium is shown as a part of the analysis); see e.g.~\cite{pakes2003reconsideration} and \citet{rosen1974hedonic}.\footnote{Typically the utility and cost functions will also depend upon characteristics of the consumer and producer, respectively.} This determines prices and quantities given demand and input costs, and establishes the existence of the hedonic price function

-as a function of product attributes $(x,u)$, which are all attributes observable by the consumer, and $u$ is an attribute that is not observable by the modeler.
+as a function of product attributes $(x,u)$.
+Here, both $x$ and $u$ are observed by the consumer, while only $x$ (and not $u$) is observed by the modeler.

 Price functions give us information about customer preferences.
 For example, when the customer's utility is given by:

-where $p$ is the price of the product to be paid by the customer, the first order conditions (for continuously varying attributes) for the utility maximization problem $\max_{(x,u)} V_0(x,u) - H(x,u)$ is given by:
+where $p$ is the price of the product to be paid by the customer and $m$ is their income, the first order conditions for the utility maximization problem $\max_{(x,u)} V_0(x,u) + m - H(x,u)$ is given by:

-where $\partial_{x_k} = \partial/\partial x_k$, where $x_k$ refers to the $k$-th component of the vector $x$.
-Therefore in this model, a standard argument for the identification of the average derivative of a structural function gives that is the average marginal willingness to pay for a given characteristic is equal to the average derivative of the hedonic price map, and is identified by the derivative of the hedonic regression function.
+where $\partial_{x_k} = \partial/\partial x_k$, where $x_k$ refers to the $k$-th component of the vector $x$ (for continuously varying attributes).
+Therefore, under suitable assumptions, a standard argument for identification of the average derivative of a structural function gives In other words, the average marginal willingness to pay for a given characteristic is equal to the average derivative of the hedonic price map, and is identified by the derivative of the hedonic regression function.
+We remark here that the expectation is taken over the random variables' distribution at equilibrium; we can not say anything about features of the hedonic price map away from equilibrium.